Gomango999/latenight-code/public/files/blog_posts/00_intro.md

 ---

-Welcome to Midnight Code, my personal blog where I write about all my adventures in computer science!
+Welcome to Moonlit Code, my personal blog where I write about all my adventures in computer science!

 My name is Kevin Zhu, and I'm a uni student at UNSW doing Bachelor of Science (Advanced Mathematics)(Honours)/Science (Computer Science).
 My current passions include AI/ML as well as competitive programming.